Photo Credit: Vinh Nguyen '15

 Sample of Approved Programs with Anthropology Coursework

-SIT/ Chile: Cultural Identity, Social Justice, and Community Development - Valparaiso, Chile
+Cultural Identity, Social Justice, and Community Development in Valparaiso (SIT) - Valparaiso, Chile

-IFSA-Butler/ Universidad Autónoma de Yucatán - Merida, Mexico
+Universidad Autónoma de Yucatán (IFSA) - Merida, Mexico

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs that offer Anthropology coursework.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where ANTH courses may be available.